annykay/NoiseInDataImpact/README.md

 3) Flipping
   Flip the values of some feature for a pair of samples.
 Noise level here is the amount of flips, so it can be more than one.
 The most specific case of noise adding, because it does not change the data itself, just permut it.
   Want to try?
 Examples are already at EGOR_NOTEBOOK_PATH

+For dropping values from the data set we had only one approach - missing at random - each value has equal probability to be missed.
+But!
+We tried different approaches for data imputation.
+That were:
+1) Statistical approaches
+   Zero, Mean, Median - simple and intuitive.
+How we implemented them - see in VISHAL_NOTEBOOK_PATH
+2) Regression ML-based approaches
+   A little bit more complex, but possible.
+See examples in /MLbasedImputation directory.
+Here different parts of data corruption splitted to different notebooks.
+   MLbasedImputation/MissingFeaturesAndImputation.ipynb - contains faeature corruption experiments
+   MLbasedImputation/MissingImportantFeaturesAndImputation.ipynb - experiments with important feature corruptions MLbasedImputation/MissingTargetsAndImputation.ipynb - target corruption.